Sandro DeAngelis: Professional career

 He signed with the Calgary Stampeders as a free agent on March 8, 2005.
 In his first year, DeAngelis led the league in field goal percentage (76.9%) connecting on 40 of 52 field goals.
 He finished second in the league with 179 points and kicked the longest field goal of the season in the CFL from 56 yards.
 He finished third in the league with a 58.9 kickoff average.
-Sandro was named to the CFL Western All-Star team and CFL All-Star team.
-He was also named Player of the Week twice in Weeks 9 and 18.
+DeAngelis was named to the CFL Western All-Star team and CFL All-Star team, and was also named Player of the Week twice, in Weeks 9 and 18.

 In 2006, DeAngelis was the league's leading scorer, with 214 points.
 DeAngelis connected on a league leading 56 of 65 field goal attempts.
 His 86.2% conversion rate was second in the league.
 His 53-yard kick tied for the longest kick in the CFL.
 DeAngelis also led the league with 84 kickoffs and 4,762 kickoff yards.
 The 56.9 yard kickoff average ranked sixth in the league.

 On November 23, 2008, DeAngelis won his first Grey Cup championship with the Stampeders against the hosting Montreal Alouettes.
 His 5 field goal performance, including one from 51 yards, earned him the Dick Suderman Trophy as the Grey Cup's Most Outstanding Canadian.

 On February 22, 2010, DeAngelis signed with the Hamilton Tiger-Cats as a free agent.
 During the 2010 season, he kicked for a career low 76.2%, leading to his eventual release the following off-season on May 24, 2011.

-On May 30, 2011 DeAngelis signed with the Montreal Alouettes.
+On May 30, 2011, DeAngelis signed with the Montreal Alouettes.
 After failing to dress for a game in 2011, he requested to be released by the Alouettes and in February 2012, his request was granted.

-On August 6, 2012 DeAngelis signed with the Saskatchewan Roughriders.
-He would later be released on January 22, 2013.
+On August 6, 2012, DeAngelis signed with the Saskatchewan Roughriders.
+He was later released on January 22, 2013.

-On August 13, 2013 DeAngelis signed with the Winnipeg Blue Bombers and placed on their practice roster.
+On August 13, 2013, DeAngelis signed with the Winnipeg Blue Bombers and placed on their practice roster.
 On December 19, 2013, after the conclusion of the season, the Blue Bombers announced that they had released DeAngelis.

 Post playing career

 After retiring following the 2013 CFL season, DeAngelis became a teacher at Millard North Middle School in Omaha, Nebraska where he is also the boys varsity soccer coach.

-As of 2020, Sandro has moved on to teaching at Millard North High School in Omaha, Nebraska where he continues to coach soccer.